DeveloperPuneet/Lemon-Teams/README.md

 ## Contact

-For any questions or feedback, please contact:
+For any questions or feedback, please reach out:

 - **Email**: developerpuneet2010@gmail.com

-We hope you enjoy using Lemon Teams!
+We hope you enjoy using Lemon Teams and look forward to seeing your creative contributions!